-- i.
-Ensure that as the project continues, administration and implementation tasks are completed - Consider funding for project administrator/consultant to continue to advance the ARC/Community Boathouse objectives over the next 1 5 years.
+i.
+Ensure that as the project continues, administration and implementation tasks are completed

+- Consider funding for project administrator/consultant to continue to advance the ARC/Community Boathouse objectives over the next 1 - 5 years.

-B. Coordinate with the city's Phase II Corning Preserve planning effort i.
-Ensure that the community boathouse concept is considered and integrated into the city's plan
+B. Coordinate with the city's Phase II Corning Preserve planning effort ii.
+Modify community boathouse strategies as needed (related to new information)

+Ensure that the community boathouse concept is considered and integrated into the city's plan iii.
+Identify the needs, expectations, and level of detail required by the city